nyan-matt/me/src/pages/blog/extending-figma-auto-layout-beyond-components-page-template-design.md

 ---

 ### Summary
 If you're like me, you can't imagine designing in Figma without auto layout.
-And while auto layout has become an indespensable feature, but many designers still aren't utilizing its full potential...
+And while auto layout has become an indispensable feature, many designers still aren't utilizing its full potential...

 <ul>
 <li>Common implementations of auto layout include “inside out” use cases - designing components to adapt to their content. (e.g., buttons)</li>